ietf-wg-asdf/SDF/sdf.md

 The value of "sdfRequired" is an array of JSON pointers, each indicating one declaration that is mandatory to be represented.

-The example in {{example-req}} shows two required elements in the sdfObject definition for "temperatureWithAlarm", the sdfProperty "temperatureData", and the sdfEvent "overTemperatureEvent".
+The example in {{example-req}} shows two required elements in the sdfObject definition for "temperatureWithAlarm", the sdfProperty "currentTemperature", and the sdfEvent "overTemperatureEvent".
 The example also shows the use of JSON pointer with "sdfRef" to use a pre-existing definition in this definition, for the "alarmType" data (sdfOutputData) produced by the sdfEvent "overTemperatureEvent".

 ~~~ json
 {